 Public sector organisations will all do things slightly differently, but they will follow a broad process from advertising the contract to awarding the job:

 Step 1: Advertising the contract: Check client websites, trade journals and local and national papers

-The good news is that Constructionline members are already assessed to stage one of the PQQ process, and if the buyer is registered with Constructionlne, you need only supply your Constructionline registration number and any additional contract-specific information.
+The good news is that verified Constructionline Silver, Gold and Platinum members are already assessed to stage one of the PQQ process, and if the buyer is registered with Constructionline, you need only supply your Constructionline registration number and any additional contract-specific information.

 Step 3: Invitation to tender After passing the PQQ stage you may be invited to tender and submit a full bid submission.

 Step 4: Evaluation of bid responses This could take some time so be patient!
 The client will inform you of the outcome.

 Step 5: Contract award The client will let you know whether you’ve won the work or not.
 If you have not been awarded the contract, don’t be too demoralised – ask for feedback and make sure you address any points when you submit your next bid.

 The use of Constructionline has added further peace of mind by providing assurance that all approved suppliers meet minimum technical, financial, and legal requirements and comply with industry standards and regulations.”